Nyk0/chsc/README.md

 hpc-scheduler   1/1     Running   0          21m
 ```

-We go back to user session to check the state of compute nodes :
+We go back to user session to check the state of compute nodes:

 ```bash
 nico@hpc-scheduler:~/oar$ oarnodes -s